MUEDEV/Curium-Discord-Tips/README.md

-# CRU-Tip-Bot
+# MUE-Tip-Bot

-These files are intended to function as a multi-functional tipbot for Bitcoin With Spectrum (CRU)
+These files are intended to function as a multi-functional tipbot for Bitcoin With MonetaryUnit (MUE)

 # Requirements
 * discord.py installed
 * Python 3.6+
 * A MySQL database
-* The CRU wallet w/ RPC enabled.
+* The MUE wallet w/ RPC enabled.

 # Functions
 * Display general wallet information